-- 1. Number of employees is reported based on the company's country of operatio - Income tax expense as defined in note 2 and 9 of the Consolidated financial statements. - Income tax paid includes taxes paid in-kind of USD 117 million and a currency adjustment of USD 15 - All intercompany balances and transactions arising from Equinor's internal transactions, have been eliminated in full.
+Number of employees is reported based on the company's country of operation.

+Income tax expense as defined in note 2 and 10 of the Consolidated financial statements.

+Income tax paid includes taxes paid in-kind of USD 376 million.

+All intercompany balances and transactions arising from Equinor's internal transactions, have been eliminated in full.
 The relevant amounts are included in the consolidation eliminations line.
-Revenues column: eliminations of intercompany revenues and netting of some intercompany costs.
 Income before tax column: eliminations of intercompany dividend distribution and share impairment as well as foreign exchange gain on intergroup loan.
-Income tax expense column: tax effects of certain eliminatio entries.
+Income tax expense column: tax effects of certain elimination entries.
 Retained earnings column: eliminations are mainly related to foreign currency translation effects in the consolidation process.
-Translation of results and financial position to presentation currency of USD is significantly affected by the investment in subsidiaries which has NOK as functional currency.
-In turn, those subsidiaries include the results and financial position of their investme foreign subsidiaries, which have USD as functional currency.
+Translation of results and financial position to presentation currency of USD is significantly affected by the investment in subsidiaries which have USD as functional currency.
+In turn, those subsidiaries include the results and financial position of their investments in foreign subsidiaries, which have USD as functional currency.

+currency.
 Retained earnings at Equinor group level includes currency translation adjustments and OCI from equity accounted investments as presented in Consolidated statement of changes in equity in the Consolidated financial statements.
+Kolundborg was divested with an effective date 31 December 2021.